DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Datavalue dimensions

-From the previous payload you can see there are more columns in a Datavalue
+From the previous payload you can see there are more columns in a Datavalue object

 The more advanced scenario is to including one or more dimensions.
 This can be useful for extra information or for filtering of dataValues in DigiLEAN.